 Za’atar can refer to a specific herb, but it commonly refers to a condiment – usually a blend of herbs, white sesame seeds and salt.
 The one I use just has sumac, thyme and sesame seeds and it is delicious sprinkled on bread brushed with olive oil or on roasted vegetables or salad.

-The March Daring Cooks challenge was to create a salad and dressing from scratch and I wanted to try something a bit different from my usual Greek salad with vinaigrette.
+I wanted to try something a bit different from my usual Greek salad with vinaigrette.
 This salad and dressing combo came through with flying colours!

 1 medium eggplant (aubergine)

 1 medium red onion